| | | | |

 • Can I just use brown sugar instead of the maple syrup?
 Yes!
 Substitute for the same amount if you’re not a fan of maple.

 • Can I use any pumpkin pie spice?
 Absolutely!
-Use your favourite mixture, as each is a little different.
+Use your favourite mixture (even homemade), as each is a little different.

 • Double or triple the recipe to make a larger batch.